-The 2016-2017 SUMYT Team worked together for a year to produced its annual retreat.
+The 2016-2017 SUMYT Team worked together for a year to produce its annual retreat.

 By Meaghan Vaden | Photos by Amy Keough | Logo design by SUMYT, Jesse N. Love